swoicik/swoicik/README.md

 - ⚡ Fun fact: ...
 -->

-Testing out the new README.md functrionlaity on GitHub
+Testing out the new README.md functionality on GitHub.

+- [Personal Website](https://swoicik.com) - Powered by Jekyll and GitHub Page.